apache/linkis-website/docs/user-guide/using_dynamic_variables.md

 X |Time zone |ISO 8601 time zone |-08; -0800; -08:00

 ## 2. Overall Design
-The overall design and technical architecture refer to [Linkis Custom Variables](https://mp.weixin.qq.com/s/utjiadAkqF9b2xme_4i35Q)
+The overall design and technical architecture refer to [Linkis Custom Variables](https://linkis.apache.org/docs/latest/architecture/commons/variable/)

 ## 3. Function introduction
-The variable types supported by Linkis are divided into custom variables (not to be described in detail) and system built-in variables.
+* The variable types supported by Linkis are divided into custom variables (not to be repeated) and system built-in variables.
 The custom variable date supports +-.
+* Among them, +- is to operate on the built-in parameter run_date of linkis, and then replace the pattern field before %.
+Non-pattern characters do not support running.

 ### 3.1 Examples of built-in variables
 You can define parameters that need to be dynamically rendered according to your own preferences/business actual situation